Approximating Min-Mean-Cycle for low-diameter graphs in near-optimal time and memory: Preliminaries

 Throughout, we assume that $G$ is \textit{strongly connected}, i.e., that there is a directed path from every vertex to every other.
 This is without loss of generality since we can decompose a general graph $G$ into its strongly connected components in linear time~\citep{TarjanStronglyConnected}, and then solve $\MMC$ on $G$ by solving $\MMC$ on each component.

-For simplicity, we assume that each input edge weight is represented using an $\tilde{O}(1)$-bit number.
+For simplicity, we assume each input edge weight is represented using an $\tilde{O}(1)$-bit number.
 This is essentially without loss of generality since after translating the weights and truncating them to $\plusminus \eps$ additive accuracy---which does not change the problem of additively approximating $\MMC$---all weights are representable using $O(\log (\Wmax / \eps)) = \tilde{O}(1)$-bit numbers.

-In the sequel, we make use of a trivial, folklore algorithm for approximating the unweighted diameter $\diamG$ to within a factor of $2$ in near-linear $O(m)$ time.
-This algorithm, which we call $\Approxdiam$, runs Breadth First Search to and from some vertex $v\in V$, and returns the sum of the maximum distance found to and from $v$.
+In the sequel, we make use of a simple folklore algorithm for approximating the unweighted diameter $\diamG$ to within a factor of $2$ in $O(m)$ time.
+This algorithm, called $\Approxdiam$, runs Breadth First Search to and from some vertex $v$, and returns the sum of the maximum distance found to and from $v$.
 It is straightforward to show that the output $\tilde{d}$ satisfies $\diamG \leq \tilde{d} \leq 2 \diamG$.
-While efficiently computing better approximations is an active area of research (see, e.g.,~\citep{BacRodSeg18}), a $2$-approximation suffices for the purposes of this paper.
+Efficiently computing better approximations is an active research area, but this suffices for our purposes.